OpenFaaS can be deployed to a variety of container orchestrators such as Kubernetes, OpenShift, Docker Swarm or to a single host with faasd.

 faasd with containerd¶

-faasd is a light-weight option for adopting OpenFaaS which uses the same tooling, ecosystem, templates, and containers as OpenFaaS on Kubernetes, but which doesn't require cluster management. faasd uses containerd as a runtime and CNI for container networking.
+faasd is a light-weight option for adopting OpenFaaS which uses the same tooling, ecosystem, templates, and containers as OpenFaaS on Kubernetes.
+The difference is that it runs on a single host removing the need for complex infrastructure and maintenance.

 Why might you try faasd?

-- It's a lightweight option and is suited to use-cases such as: appliances, VMs, embedded use, edge, and for IoT.
+- As a lightweight option it is well-suited to use-cases such as: appliances, VMs, embedded use, edge, and for IoT.

-- Teams may also find faasd useful for local development before deploying to Kubernetes.
+- Teams may also find faasd useful for local development before adopting or deploying to Kubernetes.

-- Teams who feel that they could benefit from functions and microservices, but who do not have the bandwidth to learn about Kubernetes may prefer this option.
+- Teams who feel that they could benefit from functions and microservices, but who do not have the bandwidth to learn Kubernetes and manage a cluster

-OpenShift is a variant of Kubernetes produced by RedHat: Deploy to OpenShift
+OpenShift is a variant of Kubernetes produced by RedHat.

 If you prefer to use Docker Swarm, then follow the deployment guide Docker Swarm.